Lori Martin: Later years

-During the early 1970s, Martin decided to put her acting career on hold.
+During the early 1970s, Martin temporarily stopped acting.
 She later recalled her reasoning behind her decision.
 "I'd been in the business long enough to know I'd been stereotyped.
 My mother was in poor health and I felt I had worked from such an early age I could take some time off and get a college education."
-A few years later, she tried to reactivate her career, but unfortunately she became "discouraged by the many changes in casting and techniques".
+A few years later, she tried to reactivate her career, but she became "discouraged by the many changes in casting and techniques".

 Martin married Charles Breitenbucher, had a son, Brett, and moved to Westlake Village, California, under her married name, Dawn Breitenbucher.
-She later moved to Oakhurst, California.
+She later moved to Oakhurst.
 She occasionally attended autograph signings and ran a medical supplies company with her husband until his death in 1999.

 In an article which was written at the height of her fame, she was quoted as saying that what she wanted to be when she grew up was "normal".
 Martin later recalled after her acting career had finished that it "was probably an accurate quote because that's what I wanted and as it turns out, that's what I am."

 Death

-Lori Martin, known legally as Dawn Breitenbucher, died on April 4, 2010, in Oakhurst, California, two weeks before her 63rd birthday, as a result of suicide via gunshot wound.
-She struggled with mental illness (bipolar schizophrenia) and illicit drug use in the decade after her husband died.
-She was survived by her son, Brett Breitenbucher, and her siblings, Doree Thompson Kelly, Jean Marek and Stephen Menzer, as well as extended family.
+Martin died on April 4, 2010, in Oakhurst.